-We understand that attaining grant funding is important to students who are in need of financial assistance.
+We understand that obtaining grant funding is important to students who are in need of financial assistance.
 Below are need-based and service-based grants that students may qualify for while attending UMD.

 This need-based grant is available only to undergraduate students without a prior bachelor's degree who demonstrate exceptional financial need according to a federal eligibility formula.

 - Pell Grant eligible undergraduate students who have demonstrated the highest financial need as determined by the FAFSA.

 - Complete the FAFSA by January 1

 - Amounts offered may vary based on funding level

 - Must be enrolled full-time